yuribernstein/koreflow/README.md

 If you use Koreflow or its derivatives in a commercial product or service (including SaaS), a revenue-sharing agreement applies.
 You must either:

 - Open source your derived work under AGPLv3, or
-- Contact the author to arrange a 1.5% gross revenue share license.
+- Contact the author to arrange a revenue share license.

 See [LICENSE](./LICENSE/LICENSE) and [EULA](./LICENSE/EULA.md) for details.